Algeria hostage-takers threaten more attacks - SITE

 "We promise all the countries that participated in the Crusader campaign against the Azawad region that we will carry out more operations if they do not reverse their decision," the statement said.

-The hostage death toll from the four-day siege at the gas plant has risen to almost 60.
+The hostage death toll from the four-day siege at the gas plant deep in the Sahara that was full of international and Algerian workers has risen to almost 60.

-Algerian Prime Minister Abdelmalek Sellal is expected to give details on Monday about one of the worst international hostage crises in decades, in which American, British, French, Japanese, Norwegian and Romanian workers were killed or are missing.

-The fighters seized the base on Wednesday, capturing a plant that produces 10 percent of Algeria's natural gas exports, and a residential barracks nearby.
+The fighters swooped out of the desert and seized the base on Wednesday, capturing a plant that produces 10 percent of Algeria's natural gas exports, and residential barracks nearby.
 They demanded an end to French air strikes against Islamist fighters in Mali that had begun five days earlier.

 "We opened the door for negotiations with the Westerners and the Algerians, and granted them safety from the beginning of the operation, but one of the senior (Algerian) intelligence officials confirmed to us in a phone call that they will destroy the place with everyone in it," SITE quoted the statement as saying.